 In 1818, a petition was submitted by many prominent citizens in Chippawa stating that they had raised funds for the building of a church and requesting the appointment of a clergyman.
-In 1820, the Reverend William Leeming was sent to Chippawa for the purpose of establishing Holy Trinity Anglican Church, by the Society for the Propagation of the Gospel in Foreign Parts, the missionary branch of the Church of England.
-The first Trinity Church, a white frame structure with Gothic-style windows and a steeple, was erected in 1821.
-The church was consecrated in 1828, and prospered until the 1837 Rebellion of Upper Canada, when it was set ablaze and destroyed on the night of September 12, 1839.
+In 1820, the Reverend William Leeming was sent by the Society for the Propagation of the Gospel in Foreign Parts, the missionary branch of the Church of England, to Niagara for the purpose of establishing an Anglican Church.
+The first Trinity Anglican Church, in Chippawa, a white frame structure with Gothic-style windows and a steeple, was erected on the Portage Road in 1821.
+The Church was consecrated in 1828, and prospered until the 1837 Rebellion of Upper Canada, when it was set ablaze and destroyed on the night of September 12, 1839.

-In the 1830's, Reverend F. W. Miller purchased former crown land on Main Street in Drummondville and built a chapel in 1835 or 1836 which they called St. George's.
-After Rev. Miller's death in 1847, his sister, Caroline Miller deeded St. George's Church to Reverend William Leeming, who was the rector until 1856, when the church was taken down, and the parish moved to the new All Saints' Church.
+In the 1830s, Reverend F. W. Miller purchased former crown land on Main Street in Drummondville and built a chapel in 1835 or 1836, which was called St. George's.
+After Rev. Miller's death in 1847, his sister Caroline Miller deeded St. George's Church to Reverend William Leeming, who was the rector until 1856, when the church was taken down, and the parish moved to the new All Saints' Church.